Can Deep Research Agents Retrieve and Organize? Evaluating the Synthesis Gap with Expert Taxonomies: LLM-as-Judge Validation

 \section{LLM-as-Judge Validation}

-To validate the reliability of GPT-4o as an evaluation agent and its alignment with human expert judgments, we conducted a rigorous consistency study.
-We calculated Cohen's Kappa coefficient between scores assigned by GPT-4o and those provided by human evaluators.
-This analysis aims to quantify the reliability of GPT-4o in assessing complex knowledge structures, providing empirical evidence for its efficacy as an automated evaluation tool.
-Results are shown in Table ~\ref{tab:llm_judge_only}.
+We validate GPT-4o as an LLM-as-Judge by measuring its agreement with human expert ratings on the same trees, using Cohen's $\kappa$ as the agreement statistic.
+Per-dimension and average $\kappa$ values are reported in Table~\ref{tab:human_gpt4o_kappa}.

-Specifically, we sampled a subset of taxonomy trees generated by each model for human evaluation.
-While each model produced 72 trees under its respective paradigm, we selected 10 trees per model via random sampling without replacement to balance statistical representativeness with annotation effort.
-Given the diversity of models and configurations involved, our selection comprised 7 models from the Standard Deep Research mode and 12 models from the Bottom-Up mode (utilizing the Title+Abstract input setting).
-This resulted in a total collection of human evaluation data for 190 model-generated trees.
+We sampled 10 trees per model via random sampling without replacement, covering 7 models from Deep Research mode and 12 models from Bottom-Up mode (Title+Abstract input setting), for a total of 190 human-evaluated trees.

-Human evaluators, consisting of domain experts, were instructed to strictly adhere to the same scoring rubric employed by GPT-4o.
-They independently rated each tree on a 5-point integer scale across four dimensions: Semantic Coverage, Organization Quality, Logical Consistency, and Topological Similarity.
-This protocol ensured rigorous alignment of evaluation criteria between human and AI assessors.
-Upon collecting the scoring data, we computed Cohen's Kappa coefficient between GPT-4o and human ratings for each evaluation dimension.
-The results are presented in Table~\ref{tab:human_gpt4o_kappa}.
+Human evaluators are domain experts who follow the same rubric as GPT-4o and independently rate each tree on a 5-point integer scale along four dimensions: Semantic Coverage, Organization Quality, Logical Consistency, and Topological Similarity.
+Average $\kappa = 0.8909$, which corresponds to almost-perfect agreement under the standard Landis--Koch interpretation, supporting the use of GPT-4o as a reliable LLM-as-Judge for the taxonomy-evaluation task.
+Table~\ref{tab:llm_judge_only} reports the resulting judge scores for every model in both modes.